lizallyn/lizallyn.github.io/research/entanglement.md

 #### *What is the status of sea lions on the coast of NW Washington State?*

-We conduct regular small boat surveys of the NW Washington Coast year-round to monitor use of four major haulout sites by three main species of pinniped in our area - Steller and California Sea Lions and Harbor Seals.
+The Makah Tribe conducts regular small boat surveys of the NW Washington Coast year-round to monitor use of four major haulout sites by three main species of pinniped in our area - Steller and California Sea Lions and Harbor Seals.
 We record counts, species and demographic composition, brand resights, entanglements, and any other interesting observations.
 This data is used to help us understand sea lion site use and abundance trends in this region.

 #### Open Science